mstflotfy/mstflotfy.github.io/_posts/2021-2-9-command-line-tutorial-for-the-very-beginner.md

 ---
 title: A Command Line Tutorial For The Very Beginner!
 layout: post
-section: DEV
 permalink: /dev/command-line-beginner-tutorial/
+layout: redirected
+redirect_to: https:\\dev.mstflotfy.com/command-line-beginner-tutorial/
 ---

-This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/)
+This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/step-by-step-guide-start-blog-with-jekyll/)

 The commands in this tutorial work on Mac and Linux.
 If you are using Windows, you will have to look up [how to install bash on Windows.](https://duckduckgo.com/?q=how+to+install+bash+on+windows&t=h_&ia=web)

 There is no need to memorize any command.
 Understand what each one does and how to use it.
-Then use a [cheat sheet](/post-coming-soon/) when you get stuck.
+Then use a [cheat sheet](/command-line-cheat-sheet/) when you get stuck.
 After a while, you will memorize the commands you repeatedly use.

 ## Outline